As we promised, we are here with the suggestions on how you can overcome the adverse effects of Panda on page rankings of your Online Store.

 - Make a list of your different types of pages.
 E.g., forum, quality article, low-quality article, light category, quality category, product, blog post, etc. Put the list in a column in a spreadsheet and start building a table.

-- Add columns for relevant factors like ‘lots of ads’, little content, some dupe, all dupe, etc and also the number of pages and % drop in Google US organic visits.
+- Add columns for relevant factors like ‘lots of ads’, little content, some dupe, all dupe, etc and also a number of pages and % drop in Google US organic visits.
 Fill in the values for each type of page.

 - Look at how much of your site (% of pages) is taken up by your lowest quality pages and improve that.